Evolving generalist controllers to handle a wide range of morphological variations: Results

 \subsection{Training schedules}

-Figure~\ref{fig:trainingSchedules} shows the performance of four experiments using incremental, random, and random walk with step sizes of 1 and 5.
-These experiments were performed on the morphology size of 64 on CartPole and Bipedal Walker problems.
-The results show that the incremental training schedule achieves the best performance in terms of generalization.
-This may be due to the fact that, in the incremental training schedule there is a definite order that introduces variations with small morphological differences (depending on the definition of the training set) without any positive or negative bias on particular morphology variations.
-In the case of random, there is a uniform probability of introducing any morphology during the evolutionary process, but, the order is random so there may be large jumps in terms of morphological differences while these variations are introduced.
-In random walk with step size of 1, the selection of the morphologies is not uniform so some morphologies may have a bias in the evolution, and the morphological differences are not too much.
-In random walk with the step size of 5 on the other hand, there may be a bias in selection similar to random walk with step size 1, but morphological differences encountered during the evolution could be even larger.
-This shows up in the results where random walk with step size of 5 performs achieves the worst generalization.
+Figure~\ref{fig:trainingSchedules} depicts the results of four experiments using incremental, random, and the random walks on morphology size 64 for the CartPole and Bipedal Walker.
+The incremental training schedule demonstrates the best generalization performance, likely attributed to its ordered introduction of morphologies with only small morphological differences.
+In contrast, the random schedule introduces morphologies uniformly but with random order, potentially causing large jumps in morphological differences during evolution.
+Random walk with a step size of 1 may exhibit bias in morphology selection, but the differences are limited.
+However, in random walk with a step size of 5, biases may occur but in tandem with larger morphological differences resulting in the worst generalization performance.